The Darwin Incident: Anime

 In May 2024, it was announced that the manga would receive an anime television series adaptation.
-The series will be produced by Bellnox Films and directed by Naokatsu Tsuda, with Katsuichi Nakayama serving as series director, Shinichi Inotsume overseeing series composition, Shinpei Tomooka designing the characters, and Alisa Okehazama and Mariko Horikawa composing the music.
-It is set to premiere in January 2026 on TV Tokyo and its affiliates.
+The series was produced by Bellnox Films and directed by Naokatsu Tsuda, with Katsuichi Nakayama serving as series director, Shinichi Inotsume overseeing series composition, Shinpei Tomooka designing the characters, and Alisa Okehazama and Mariko Horikawa composing the music.
+It aired from January 7 to April 1, 2026, on TV Tokyo and its affiliates.
+The opening theme is "Make Me Wonder", performed by Official Hige Dandism, while the ending theme is "Turn It Up", performed by Ako.

+The series is streaming on Amazon Prime Video.